julkue/wabp/README.md

 Your production app will be generated with all assets, resources, js and css into "/dist" (will be created if it does not exist).
 On top the output will be zipped into "/dist".
 You can prevent this if you want with calling `$ grunt prod --zip=false`.

+In case you have a limited list of supported browsers for your application you can define this list in the package.json file (have a look into it in this repository).
+If you have defined it a file "fallback.js" will be created in the output of your production build.
+This file will check the user agent against the list of supported browsers and will show a system dialog with your custom error message if it does not match.
+The error message should be available in an element with id `browserFallback`, e.g. `div`.
+All `<br>`-tags will be converted to javascript linebreaks for the alert window.
+If you don't need this functionality you can delete the `supportedBrowsers` element in the `package.json`, the `fallback.js` file from within `src/app` and the `detectjs`-dependency inside `bower.json`.
+This feature was built to give the user the information wheter the application was optimized for his browser or not.

 ###4.3 Version-update
 If you want to update the version of your app you can simply call `$ grunt version-update --target=YourVersion`.
 This will change the version in bower.json and package.json.